 Andy’s homestay in Japan was in Nakatosa City in Kochi Prefecture.
 His work placement was at Business Development.
 Andy joined the Entrepreneur First (http://www.joinef.com/) scheme in September 2015 and ran his own company before returning to work for Business Development Asia in London.

-From August 2017 he will be working for bitFlyer in Luxembourg.
+Since August 2017 he has been working for bitFlyer in Luxembourg.

 You can read more about Andy in the “Scholars Experiences” section of the website.